RocketSurgery/HyperText/README.md

 * `<<print $variable>>` - print out the value of a variable.
 * `<<print scene>>` - print out the text of a scene.
 Useful for dynamically displaying large chunks of text.

+#### Linking

+You can link between scenes, as well as track to the previous canonical page.

+The behavior behavior for link handling depends on whether you are using automatic or manual link handling.
+Automatic handling will cause the engine to behave similarly to twine, in that it will display the link as a hypertext link.
+Manual link handling allows you to choose how the link gets displayed by providing you a list of links on the page and allowing you to display them how you want (this is useful if you want to display your links in a row of buttons, rather than with the text).
+Manual link handling requires you to still go through the engine when you call the link, ensuring that you can still use the `back` macro correctly.

+* `<<link sceneName>>` - creates a link to sceneName, with text "sceneName".
+* `<<link sceneName stuff to display>>` - creates a link to sceneName with text "stuff to display".
+* `<<back>>` - creates a link to the last canonical page.

 #### Conditionals

 Conditional blocks only display the contained text if their conditions evaluate to true.
 Conditional block must open with the `if` macro and close with `endif`, and may contain any combination of `elseif` and `else` macros, so long as the `else` macro directly precedes the `endif` macro.